Limitless-VIP/Limitless/doc/guide-startmany.md

 ### From your multi-instance MasterNode Wallet

-Open your QT Wallet and go to console (from the menu select Tools => Debug Console)
+Open your QT Wallet and go to console (from the menu select Tools => Debug Console).
 Import the private key from the step above.

 ```
 walletpassphrase [your_wallet_passphrase] 600
 importprivkey [single_instance_private_key]
 ```

 The wallet will re-scan and you will see your available balance increase by the amount that was in the imported wallet.

 [Skip Option 2. and go to Create masternode.conf file](#masternodeconf)